fontikar/DIY_Rpkg/README.md

 ### Overview of workshop:

 1. What is an R package?
-2. Why make an R packge [a breakout discussion]
+2. Why make an R packge [a group discussion]
 3. The mise en place
   - R and RStudio
   - git and GitHub *optional, but recommended